CoursesDay One with Sanity StudioImproving the editorial experience

 This is a much better experience.

 Up to now, you have mostly configured the Studio using the built-in options.
 But you can take it even further and customize the Studio.
-That is what you will learn in the next module!
+That is what you will learn in the next lesson!